GamesCrafters/GamesmanPuzzles/guides/tutorial/07_Server_Introduction.md

 # Server Introduction
 GamesmanPuzzles provides a Web API to display values of puzzles.
 This guide will adapt our puzzle from the previous steps into a format which can be displayed onto the Web API.

-You can manually run the server by running
+You can manually run the server by running **only after all the puzzles have been solved and stored in binary files.
+This probably hasn't been done in your local system yet, but it is not necessary for this tutorial.**
 ```python
 python -m puzzlesolver.server
 ```